cmusatyalab/OpenTPOD/docs/server-guide.md

 * opentpod: Main Django module for OpenTPOD.
 * cvat: a symlink to third_party/cvat.
 Integrated third party annotation tool CVAT.
 This symlink is needed here for it to be treated as a Django module as well.
 * keys: a keys directory with an empty module to make CVAT behave nicely.
-* supervisord: supervisord configurations to launch the server.
 * nginx: nginx configuration files.
-* docker-compose.debug.yml: debug Docker compose file.
+* docker-compose.yml/docker-compose.override.yml: debug Docker compose file.
 * docker-compose.prod.yml: Docker compose file for deployment.
 * Dockerfile: Dockerfile to build the openTPOD container image.
-* .envrc.example: Example environment variables to set.
+* dotenv.example: Example environment variables to set as a ".env" file.
 * manage.py: Django manage.py file to run Django default functionalities.
 * third_party: git submodules referencing CVAT releases.
 * frontend: React-based frontend.
 Created using the create-react-app.
+* run-development.sh: Script to rebuild frontend React code and Django server in development mode.
-* build_frontend.sh: Script to build frontend React code and collect Django static files together into static and www directory for serving.
+* run-frontend.sh: Script to collect React and Django static files together into static directory and run a production server.
+* run-worker.sh: Script to run individual Django-RQ workers.
 * docs: documentation

 ## Installation